ropensci/software-review/policies.md

 -  Exploratory data analysis packages that visualize or summarize data.
 -  General workflow or package development support packages

-We encourage submitting packages not accepted to rOpenSci those directly to CRAN, to other R package development iniatives (e.g., [cloudyr](https://cloudyr.github.io/)), as well as software journals such as JOSS, JSS, or the R journal.
+We encourage submitting packages not accepted to rOpenSci to submit to CRAN, BioConductor, as well as other R package development iniatives (e.g., [cloudyr](https://cloudyr.github.io/)), and software journals such as JOSS, JSS, or the R journal.

 Note that not all packages developed internally by rOpenSci or through our events or collaborations are in-scope for onboarding process.
-As our scope has evolved over time, some previously packages would no longer be in-scope.

 ### <a href="#overlap" name="#overlap"></a>Package overlap